 (above) International medical conference in Boston, MA 2017.

 Jenna was presenting — Embedded Obstacles To Diagnosis and Treatment

 (to the right) Burkina Faso, 1999.

-Jenna was Senior Advisor and Team Leader for stakeholder engagement —over 600 farmers, nomads, government, youth and women's groups and five languages— to determine infrastructure delivery and maintenance, and livelihood support across Soum Province.
+Jenna was Senior Advisor and Team Leader for stakeholder engagement —coordinating across five languages and over 600 leaders representing farmers, nomads, government, youth and women's groups — to determine infrastructure delivery and maintenance, and livelihood support across Soum Province.
 United Nations Capital Development Fund.

 Our international participatory team-based approach begins with the first contact —integrating feedback, updating knowledge, building relationships— and continuing with global networking.

 (to the left) Warsaw, Poland 2018.